Meigyoku-Thmn/ThMouseX/README.md

 Instructions
 -----------------------
 ### How to use ThMouseX?
-1. Run ThMouseX.exe, or ThMouseXGUI.exe
-2. Run your game, or you can run your game first and then run ThMouseX.exe.
+1. Run ThMouseXGUI.exe then run your game, or you can run your game first and then run ThMouseXGUI.exe.
-3. If the game is supported, a cursor will show upon entering the game.
+2. If the game is supported, a cursor will show upon entering the game.

 ### How to control?
 * The character will move towards where the cursor points.
 Please note that it will NOT move immidiately with the cursor, because ThMouseX doesn't modifier any game's behavior.